GLOBAL MARKETS-Franc, European shares soar after Swiss currency cap lifted

 MSCI's all-country stock index, a measure of stock performance in 45 countries, rose 0.24 percent.
 The pan-European FTSEurofirst 300 index of leading regional shares rose 2.88 percent to close at 1,393.41.
 The Euro STOXX 50 Index of European blue chips rose 2.2 percent.

-Gold rose as much as 3 percent to a four-month high after the shock Swiss move.
+Gold rose as much as 3 percent to a 4-month high after the shock Swiss move.
 U.S. gold futures for delivery in February rose 2.5 percent to settle at $1,264.80 an ounce.

 All Swiss government bill rates and bond yields out to nine- year maturities traded below zero after the central bank scrapped the exchange rate cap and lowered interest rates to a negative 0.75 percent.